exercism/x86-64-assembly/concepts/integers/about.md

 So, the lower 8-bits of `ax` (`al`) will get the quotient of the operation and the higher 8-bits (`ah`) will get the remainder.

+There is also the instruction [movsx][movsx] that works similarly to `movzx`, extending from any 8-bits or 16-bits source operand to a larger destination operand.
+While `movzx` performs zero-extension, however, `movsx` performs sign-extension.

 ~~~~exercism/caution
 The `rdx` register is implicitly used in an integer division.
 This means any necessary value in `rdx` must be saved before that operation.